The Ice Next Time– Hide Description

 The board game Offline was adapted from classic Chess and Go grids.
 It is differentiated most significantly by having four participants play against one another from remote locations.
 The element of engaging unseen participants over a long period of time was a factor in the early rules of the game.
 The objective of this turn based game has always been to manage, trade, and ultimately dominate resources.
 Control, an impartial referee and fifth participant, throws a series of scheduled randomized dice across their own smaller blank game surface.
 Each player's moves are communicated through land mail and actuated in their copy of the game board.
 Many Offline boards during this time were crafted from found or salvaged craft wood surfaces.

 "When benevolence wanes, you best bet on intelligence.
-The alternative lies crushed in the road." - Augustine Williams (2186-2242)
+The alternative lies crushed in the road." - Augustina Williams (2186-2242)

-Our local Williams Nation Family has proudly loaned their complete collection of Augustine's Offline surfaces and her game pieces.
+Our local Williams Nation Family has proudly loaned their complete collection of Augustina's Offline surfaces and her game pieces.

 Storyteller’s Drops (2035-2250)